teampanicbear/valentin-cheval/src/content/post/definchain/index.md

   DefiMetachain is the ERC-20 blockchain solution of Defichain.
 As part of this product, I worked on the blockchain explorer.
-excerpt: DefiMetachain is the ERC-20 blockchain solution of Defichain.
-As part of this product, I worked on the blockchain explorer.
+excerpt: DefiScan is an ERC-20 explorer solution for DefiMetachain the ethereum blockchain solution for Defichain.
 year: "2020"
 roles:
   - Lead Product Designer